Nativity BVM High School: 20th century

-21st Century
+21st century

-Rev. Ronald V. Jankaitis became principal at the beginning of the 1999-2000 academic year and remained until July 14, 2008.
+Rev. Ronald V. Jankaitis became principal at the beginning of the 1999–2000 academic year and remained until July 14, 2008.
 Fr.
 Jankaitis was a teacher and principal at Nativity for 21 years.

-Rev. Christopher L. Wakefield joined the Nativity community as President on July 15, 2008.
+Rev. Christopher L. Wakefield joined the Nativity community as president on July 15, 2008.
 Fr.
 Wakefield was joined on the Nativity Leadership Team by Principal Bruce Hess.
 At that time, Nativity would have a President/Principal model at the school.
 This model reverted to a Principal/Chaplain model beginning in 2010, when Mrs. Lynn Sabol, long-time teacher and studies director, was named principal of the school.
-She retired as principal at the end of the 2024-2025 school year and still works in the math department part-time.
-Her successor is Michael Grabowski, who served as Dean of Students from 2021-2025.
+She retired as principal at the end of the 2024–2025 school year and still works in the math department part-time.
+Her successor is Michael Grabowski, who served as dean of students from 2021 to 2025.

 School Information

 Nativity's student-teacher ratio is 10 to 1.
 The faculty is made up of lay teachers.
 While Nativity is a Catholic secondary school, it accepts students of other religions.
 It also accepts students of all races, cultures, creeds, and economic backgrounds.